TheTrebuchet/VerTree-docs/docs/source/Features.rst

 Operators
 --------
-There are multiple things you can do in TreeGen
+There are multiple things you can do in VerTree

 .. image:: ./img/actions.png
    :width: 200
    :class: with-shadow float-right with-border
+   :class: img-rounded

 ``Create`` places a tree with all the parameters below on your ``cursor``.